clojurebridgefi/clojurebridge22-materials/clojurebridge/doc/install-from-usb.md

 ## Install Java

-1. Open Spotlight (command + space), search for Terminal and open it
+5. Open Spotlight (command + space), search for Terminal and open it
-2. Write `java -version` command and press enter.
+6. Write `java -version` command and press enter.
 If you see ` version "1.8.0_xxxx"`, you should be okay and you can continue to next section, installing Visual Studio Code.
 Otherwise continue to **3**.
-3. Find the folder you unzipped, and doubleclick the "jdk-8u341-macosx-x64.dmg" -file.
+7. Find the folder you unzipped, and doubleclick the "jdk-8u341-macosx-x64.dmg" -file.
-4. Doubleclick on "JDK 8 Update 341.pkg", and continue the installation per instructions.
+8. Doubleclick on "JDK 8 Update 341.pkg", and continue the installation per instructions.

 ## Install Visual Studio Code

-1. Open the vscode-folder and click the Visual Studio Code.app.
+9. Open the vscode-folder and click the Visual Studio Code.app.
 If the computer asks for access rights, say it's okay to open.
-2. If you get a popup warning that the application is downloaded from the Internet, confirm "Open".
+10. If you get a popup warning that the application is downloaded from the Internet, confirm "Open".

-3. Continue with **B. Set up VSCode**.
+## Install Leiningen

+11. Open your Terminal again (open Spotlight (command + space), search for Terminal and open it)
+12. Type "brew install leiningen".
+If it starts the install, you should be all set, and continue with **B. Set up VSCode** when the installation finishes.
+13. If an error happened and it says it doesn't know what brew is, you might need to install Homebrew first by running this in your Terminal:
+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)".
+After that finishes, type "brew install leiningen" again.

 # Windows